ShuvoUofA/Beijing-Air-Quality-Project-Work/Model Card/Model Card-Complex.md

 ## Intended Use

-- **Primary Use:** Time-series forecasting for air quality prediction in Beijing, with the capability to forecast multiple pollutants over time.
-- **Intended Users:** Environmental researchers, data scientists, urban planners, and policymakers focusing on air quality management and health risk mitigation.
+- **Primary Use:** Predicting air pollution levels in Beijing based on weather and pollutant data.
+- **Intended Users:** Public health authorities, Healthcare Providers, Smart City Developers, and Environmental & Health Researchers who are interested to work with air quality data.
-- **Out-of-Scope Use Cases:** Real-time operational monitoring systems and emergency response frameworks.
+- **Out-of-Scope Use Cases:** Real-time applications and predictions for regions outside Beijing or data outside the training time period (2013–2017).

 ---

 ## Model/Data Description

+- **Data Used**:
-- **Data Used:** Air quality data from the Beijing Municipal Environmental Monitoring Center, paired with meteorological data from the China Meteorological Administration.
+  - Air quality data from Beijing Municipal Environmental Monitoring Center.
+  - Weather data from China Meteorological Administration.
+  - Covers hourly data (March 2013–February 2017) from 12 monitoring stations.
-  - Features include pollutant concentrations (e.g., PM2.5, PM10, CO, NO2, SO2, O3), weather variables (e.g., temperature, pressure, wind direction, humidity), and time-series components (e.g., time of day, day of the week).
+  - Features include pollutant concentrations (e.g., PM2.5, SO2), weather variables (e.g., temperature, pressure), and temporal features.
-  - Data spans from March 2013 to February 2017, collected at 12 monitoring stations across Beijing.

-- **Features:**
-  - **Input Features:** Hourly pollutant concentrations, weather variables, and temporal features (e.g., time of day, day of the week).
-  - **Derived Features:** Lag features, rolling averages, seasonal components, and other time-series-specific transformations.
+- **Features**: Pollutant levels (PM2.5, PM10, CO, NO2, SO2, O3), meteorological data (Temperature, Pressure, Wind Direction etc.), temporal patterns (Time of day, Day of week).

 - **Model Architecture:**
-  - The model is a deep neural network (DNN) designed to capture complex nonlinear relationships in the time-series data.
+  - A deep neural network (DNN) combining sequential and dense layers to capture complex nonlinear time-series relationships.
+The architecture includes the Key hyperparameters:
-  - The architecture includes multiple layers (e.g., dense layers, LSTM layers) for sequential pattern recognition.
-  - Key hyperparameters:
+    - **Number of features:** 16
+    - **Train, Validation & Test data ratio:** 7:2:1
-    - Number of layers: 4
+    - **Number of Hidden Layers:** 2
+    - **1st hidden layer:** 64
-    - Units per layer: 128
+    - **2nd Hidden Layer:** 128
-    - Activation function: ReLU
+    - **Activation Functions:** ReLu
-    - Optimizer: Adam
+    - **Optimizer:** Adam
-    - Loss function: Mean Squared Error (MSE)

----
+    - **Epochs: 100**

 ## Training and Evaluation

 - **Training Procedure:**
-  - The model is trained using the processed historical air quality data, which includes feature engineering such as lag and rolling features.
+  - The model was trained using historical air quality data from Beijing, with the dataset split into 70% training, 20% validation, and 10% testing.
+The training process utilized Python and key libraries such as pandas, scikit-learn, and TensorFlow.
-  - A supervised learning approach is used, with the model learning from historical pollutant levels and weather data to predict future air quality values.
-  - **Training Environment:** Python with TensorFlow, Keras, and scikit-learn libraries.
-The model is trained on a machine with sufficient GPU resources (e.g., Tesla V100).

-- **Training Dataset:**
-  - The dataset includes hourly pollutant and weather data, split into training (80%) and testing (20%) datasets.
-  - **Data Sources:**
-    - All the date scource files for Train and Test are uploaded in the Dateset files folder.

 - **Evaluation Metrics:**
   - The model is evaluated using common regression metrics:
-    - Mean Absolute Error (MAE)
+    - Mean Absolute Error (MAE) : **0.302**
-    - Root Mean Squared Error (RMSE)
+    - Root Mean Squared Error (RMSE) : **0.536**
-    - R-squared (R²) Score
+    - R-squared (R²) Score : **0.947**
   - The evaluation is conducted on the held-out test dataset to assess how well the model generalizes to unseen data.

 - **Baseline Comparison:**
-  - The model's performance is compared to simpler models, such as Linear Regression and more complex models like Recurrent Neural Networks (RNNs), to assess both accuracy and computational efficiency.
+  - The model was compared against more complex architectures like LSTM, Bi-LSTM, and GRU, as well as simpler regression models, to assess accuracy and computational efficiency.

----

 ## Ethical Considerations

-- **Fairness and Bias:**
-  - Efforts have been made to mitigate biases that may arise from data gaps or unequal representation of certain regions in the data collection process.
-  - Bias correction techniques, including resampling and data normalization, are applied to ensure balanced model predictions across all data points.

-- **Privacy:**
-  - While the data is anonymized and does not contain personal information, transparency is essential in communicating the implications of model predictions for policy and health recommendations.
-  - Any supplementary data used in the model is carefully handled in compliance with privacy regulations.

-- **Security:**
-  - All datasets are stored securely with encryption and access control measures in place to protect against unauthorized access.
-  - Proper data handling practices are followed, ensuring compliance with relevant data security standards.

----
+- **Fairness and Bias**: Normalization and balanced representation were applied to address geographic, temporal, and data quality biases.
+Measures were taken to mitigate biases and handle outliers caused by unforeseen impacts at monitoring stations, ensuring fairness and robustness.
+- **Privacy**: The non-personal training data is anonymized and compliant with privacy regulations, ensuring transparent use for public communication.
+- **Security**: Data is encrypted, access is controlled, and secure storage practices are used to prevent unauthorized access to sensitive air quality data.

 ## Limitations and Recommendations

 - **Known Limitations:**
-  - The model's complexity means it may require significant computational resources, especially for training and hyperparameter tuning.
   - Performance may degrade on long-term predictions (e.g., 24+ hours) as the model's accuracy tends to decrease over longer forecasting windows, though improvements are anticipated by exploring advanced time-series architectures (e.g., LSTM, GRU).
-  - Seasonal variations and extreme weather events may introduce noise that the model struggles to handle without further fine-tuning.

 - **Recommendations for Use:**
-  - The model is best suited for medium-term (1-24 hours) air quality predictions.
+  - The model is best suited for short-term (1-3 hours) air quality predictions.
-  - It is recommended to experiment with ensemble methods or hybrid models (e.g., combining DNN with RNN) for improved long-term forecasting.
-  - Ideal for decision support in urban planning, environmental policy, and public health advisories.

----

 ## Additional Information